kintsugi-programmer/god-stack/README.md

 ## The DeveloperProMax Challenge
 Developer Pro Max is a 180-day journey to elite developer mastery.
 From Advanced DSA and Core CS to Full-Stack Web Development, DevOps, and System Design, this challenge is designed to build discipline, depth, and real-world skills.
 Every day is a step toward becoming a developer who doesn’t just code, but engineers systems, solves problems, and commands the full stack with confidence.

-📚 Learn DSA, LeetCode, Web Dev, DevOps, and Core CS (OS, CN, DBMS, OOP, SD). ⚙️ Build.
+- 📚 Learn DSA, LeetCode, Web Dev, DevOps, and Core CS (OS, CN, DBMS, OOP, SD).
+- ⚙️ Build.
 Deploy.
 Dominate.

-☑ DSA 1.5 hrs
+- ☑ DSA 1.5 hrs
-☑ Dev 1.5 hrs
+- ☑ Dev 1.5 hrs
-☑ LeetCode 1–2 questions
+- ☑ LeetCode 1–2 questions
-☑ Core CS 1 hr
+- ☑ Core CS 1 hr
-☑ Revision 1 hr
+- ☑ Revision 1 hr
-☑ Workout 1 hr
+- ☑ Workout 1 hr

 “Build like a mortal.
 Think like a god.”

+> Resources: Abdul Bari's Mastering Data Structures & Algorithms using C and C++, ChaiCode's Full Stack Web Dev Course with 100xDev's Cohort 3.0, NeetCode 250 DSA Sheet, and Research Docs &YT for Core CS , keeping focus on Revision, Health, Fitness & bit Gaming.

 - https://digitaldefynd.com/IQ/technology-jokes/